This Post may contain Affiliate Links. Please read our Disclosure for legal jargon.

-A reliable flooring for all seasons, Cork is environmentally friendly and a wine lovers dream.
+A reliable flooring for all seasons, cork is environment-friendly and a wine lover’s dream.
 Warm in winter and cool in summers, this flooring is your ally for combating seasonal ailments that most materials suffer from.
-Soft in nature, its pliable nature, it is kind to your knees and back.
 That being said, cork floors have a whole different regimen on cleaning and scrubbing than others.

 Humidity is another factor to be considered while installing cork floors.
-Extreme moisture in the air can make the floor susceptible to mould and mildew, which if allowed to take root brings along a number of diseases with it.
+Extreme moisture in the air can make the floor susceptible to mold and mildew, which if allowed to take root brings along several diseases with it.
 A natural alternative to make sure that the fungus stays at bay, vinegar will help you to fight off the scummy greens.

 Mix some vinegar (about one-fourth of a cup) into a gallon of water and mop down the floors with it every week.
-Twice every year, pull out the big guns and use Murphy’s oil soap with the hands and knees method.
+Twice every year, pull out the big guns and use Murphy’s oil soap.

-Stray away from the off the counter brands, as they can slowly eat away at your flooring.
+Stay away from the off-the-counter brands, as they can slowly eat away at your flooring.
 Cork is a porous material and quickly soaks up all the chemicals present in the cleaner, eating it inside out.

 8. Cleaning Natural Stone Floors

-Natural stone, granite and marble are the theme pieces of any house.
-Though strong and hard in-app, they are actually quite often victims of permanent stains, scratches and blemishes.
+Natural stone, granite, and marble are the theme pieces of any house.
+Though strong and hard, they are quite often victims of permanent stains, scratches, and blemishes.
 Although each stone is unique and comes with a personal list of instructions on how to care for them attached.

 9. Cleaning Porcelain Tile Floors

 Twice a week, use store-bought cleaners mixed with water and scrub away the dirt with a soft-bristled brush.
-Soak only two to three tiles at once for 15-20 mins, as leaving the solution on for longer periods can discolour Porcelain.
+Soak only two to three tiles at once for 15-20 mins, as leaving the solution on for longer periods can discolor porcelain.
 End with a hot water rinse that dissolves the remaining soap scum that might have missed your eye.